 Children’s Mental Health Week

 Vicky adapted the Friendship Poem by Sarah Duncan for Children’s Mental Health Week using Story Massage strokes chosen by her pupils.
 “It was well received by everyone – pupils and adults,” says Vicky, “Some did it as a self-massage, others enjoyed receiving it from a staff member, and others followed along with their families at home.
-It is just so adaptable for every individual and situation.”
+The Story Massage Programme is just so adaptable for every individual and situation.”
 You can watch a follow-along version of the Friendship Poem on our You Tube Channel here.

 More about the Story Massage Programme